apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

 ### INT8 Quantization / Precision reduction
 Quantization API was also refactored to be consistent with other new features and mechanisms.
 In comparison to MXNet 1.x releases, in MXNet 2.0 `quantize_net_v2` function has been removed and development focused mainly on `quantize_net` function to make it easier to use for end user and ultimately give him more flexibility.
-Quantization can be performed on either subclass of HybridBlock with `quantize_net` or Symbol with `quantize_model` (it is deprecated method, left only to provide backward compatibility and its usage is strongly discouraged).
+Quantization can be performed on either subclass of HybridBlock with `quantize_net` or Symbol with deprecated `quantize_model` (`quantize_model` is left only to provide backward compatibility and its usage is strongly discouraged).

 ```{.python}
 import mxnet as mx